ZeroDragon/SiteCraft-Gallery/content/about.md

 <br>

-If you want to contribute and create a new template, just open a **PR** on [this repository](https://github.com/zerodragon/SiteCraft-Gallery) with a blog post where you describe your template and a link to where can it be downloaded from.
+## Do you want to showcase your template?

+If you want to contribute to the gallery just create a new template, then open a **PR** on [this repository](https://github.com/zerodragon/SiteCraft-Gallery) with a blog post where you describe your template and a link to where can it be downloaded from.
 (Check the first blog post)

 <br>